Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/integration-test-contract.rst

        let mut chain = Chain::new();
    }

-There are also other constructors, which allow you to specify certain chain parameters, such as the block time (slot time) and exchange rates between energy, CCD, and Euro.
+There are also other constructors which allow you to specify certain chain parameters, such as the block time (slot time) and exchange rates between energy, CCD, and Euro.

 Creating accounts
 -----------------

-Next step is to create one or more |Account|_ s and add them to the chain.
+The next step is to create one or more |Account|_ s and add them to the chain.

 Accounts have multiple constructors that allow you to specify more details.
 The simplest one is |Account_new|_, which takes and |AccountAddress|_ and a total balance of the account.